Am I eligible to get a library card?

 I lost my card.
 What do I do?

-If you've lost your card, you must pay for a replacement in order to check out items.
-The replacement fee is $5.
+If you've lost your card and you are 18 or older, you must pay for a replacement in order to check out items.
+The replacement fee is $3.
+Children under the age of 18 may receive one free replacement card per calendar year.
 To get your new card, you must come in to the library, present proof of identity and residence, and verify your contact information.